Teenage pregnancy: Lack of contraception

 Adolescents may lack knowledge of, or access to, conventional methods of preventing pregnancy, as they may be too embarrassed or frightened to seek such information.
 Contraception for teenagers presents a huge challenge for the clinician.
 In 1998, the government of the UK set a target to halve the under-18 pregnancy rate by 2010.
 The Teenage Pregnancy Strategy (TPS) was established to achieve this.
 The pregnancy rate in this group, although falling, rose slightly in 2007, to 41.7 per 1,000 women.

 Young women often think of contraception either as 'the pill' or condoms and have little knowledge about other methods.
 They are heavily influenced by negative, second-hand stories about methods of contraception from their friends and the media.
 Prejudices are extremely difficult to overcome.
 Over concern about side-effects, for example weight gain and acne, often affect choice.
 Missing up to three pills a month is common, and in this age group the figure is likely to be higher.
 Restarting after the pill-free week, having to hide pills, drug interactions and difficulty getting repeat prescriptions can all lead to method failure.

 In the US, according to the 2002 National Survey of Family Growth, sexually active adolescent women wishing to avoid pregnancy were less likely than older women to use contraceptives (18% of 15–19-year-olds used no contraceptives, versus 10.7% for women aged 15–44).
 More than 80% of teen pregnancies are unintended.
 Over half of unintended pregnancies were to women not using contraceptives, most of the rest are due to inconsistent or incorrect use.
 23% of sexually active young women in a 1996 Seventeen magazine poll admitted to having had unprotected sex with a partner who did not use a condom, while 70% of girls in a 1997 PARADE poll claimed it was embarrassing to buy birth control or request information from a doctor.

-The National Longitudinal Study of Adolescent Health surveyed 1027 students in the US in grades 7–12 in 1995 to compare the use of contraceptives among Whites, Blacks, and Hispanics.
-The results were that 36.2% of Hispanics said they never used contraception during intercourse which is a high rate compared to 23.3% of Black teens and 17.0% of White teens who also did not use contraceptives during intercourse.
+In 1995, the National Longitudinal Study of Adolescent Health surveyed 1,027 students in the US in grades 7–12 to compare the use of contraceptives among Whites, Blacks, and Hispanics.
+36.2% of Hispanics said they never used contraception during intercourse, compared to 23.3% of Black teens and 17.0% of White teens who did not use contraceptives during intercourse.